JeKaQM/SleepingServerStopperMod-Forge/README.md

+# Disclaimer
+- This is a fork of original, I just needed to create a version compatible with my own launcher

 # Sleeping Server Stopper
 This mod is a port of the [Sleeping Server Stopper Spigot plugin](https://github.com/vincss/mcEmptyServerStopper) for:
 - Forge 1.20
 - Forge 1.19

 This is meant to be used with the mod [SleepingServerStarter](https://github.com/vincss/mcsleepingserverstarter) by [vincss](https://github.com/vincss).